zengelan/eks-workshop/content/025_MVISIONCloudScans/InstallKub.md

 Amazon EKS clusters require kubectl and kubelet binaries and the aws-cli or aws-iam-authenticator binary to allow IAM authentication for your Kubernetes cluster.

+Go to your Cloud9 Terminal and run the following commands in order.
+While you should consider the commands, it is best to use the "Copy" button at the top right of each block.

 #### Install kubectl
 ```